boegel/easybuild-wiki/3rd-EasyBuild-hackathon---meeting-minutes-day-1.md

  * most MPI implementations support CUDA (except for Intel MPI)
   * things may break for older versions
   * significant performance gain if communication layer supports DMA to GPU memory (GPU Direct, requires IB QDR/DFR and Mellanox)
+  * FG sidenote: ie. MVAPICH + CUDA is the likely the preferred testing ground
  * test examples: `matrixMul`, `simpleMPI`
  * CMake 2.8.7+ for good CUDA support
  * object code for correct device architecture should be used for best performance